Who we are

 Jared Sais

-Jared, the co-founder of Rock U and CEO/ Founder of Wiz+Kid Tutoring, has long championed the importance of music and the arts in crafting a comprehensive education for students.
-With the unfortunate trend of schools cutting funding for these programs, there’s a growing demand for initiatives like Rock U. Despite facing challenges due to dyslexia, Jared’s ability to play music by ear has driven his passion to establish Rock U alongside Jason and Max, aiming to ignite a love for music in others.
+Jared, co-founder of Rock U and CEO/ Founder of Wiz+Kid Tutoring, has long championed the importance of music and the arts in crafting a comprehensive education for students.
+With the unfortunate trend of schools cutting funding for these programs, there’s a growing demand for initiatives like Rock U. Despite facing challenges due to dyslexia, Jared’s ability to play music by ear has driven his passion to establish Rock U alongside Max, aiming to ignite a love for music in others.

 Max Ventura